CastielWong/MVP/Python/Syntax/generic/oop.md

 print(emp.fullname())   # Jane Doe
 ```

 It turns out that some of the attributes would be corrupted.
-So Python introduce Property decorator to take care Getter, Setter and Deleter for attributes.
+So Python introduces Property decorator to take care Getter, Setter and Deleter for attributes.

 ```py
 class Employee: